rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/README.md

     defined in the XML QoS profiles file (`USER_QOS_PROFILES.xml`).
 By using the same QoS profiles in both the application and the *Routing Service* we ensure the QoS matching and the reliability of the communication.
--   `domain_route_creation.xml`: this xml has the configuration about how to create a new domain route that routes from domain 1 to domain 3.
+-   `domain_route_creation.xml`: This xml has the configuration about how to create a new domain route that routes from domain 1 to domain 3.
 It is used by the Requester application to CREATE the new route.